-Profile.Client = “Dynamics AX,9.0,.1.1.1,MyApp for AX by ACME INC,1.0,0.1”

-For details on required fields, see Appendix A.

 Number of Lines per Document

 At this writing, there is a limit of 1000 lines per document.
 Improving our scalability, including handling of large documents, is a key deliverable for future releases, and we are making significant changes to increase the performance and reduce the contention between our web service callers.
 We will notify developers via version release notes as they become available.